nats-io/nats-architecture-and-design/adr/ADR-33.md

 Service configuration relies on the following:

 - `name` - really the _kind_ of the service.
 Shared by all the services that have the same name.
-This `name` can only have `A-Z, a-z, 0-9, dash, underscore`.
+This `name` can only have
+  `A-Z, a-z, 0-9, dash, underscore`.
-- `version` - a SemVer string
+- `version` - a SemVer string - impl should validate that this is SemVer
 - `description` - a human-readable description about the service (optional)
 - `schema`: (optional)
   - `request` - a string/url describing the format of the request payload can be JSON schema etc.
   - `response` - a string/url describing the format of the response payload can be JSON schema etc.
 - `statsHandler` - an optional function that returns unknown data that can be serialized as JSON.
 The handler will be provided the endpoint for which it is building a `EndpointStats`